AI Explorations

 Cohort II, to be announced the first half of 2025, will focus more specifically on accelerating progress in AD research through generative artificial intelligence and novel machine learning approaches.

-Data Challenges, which bring together cohorts of researchers around a single data set, are designed to generate more interest in AD research and insights into the priority questions and encourage nontraditional researchers and out-of-the-box thinkers to engage with this data.
+Data Challenges bring together cohorts of researchers around datasets hosted on AD Workbench.
+They are designed to generate interest in AD research and insights into priority questions, and to encourage nontraditional researchers and out-of-the-box thinkers to engage with these data.

 Scientific Driver Projects